 Installing dependencies

-The React app scaffold includes React, Webpack, and Zendesk Garden React component libraries as dependencies.
+The React app scaffold includes React, Vite, and Zendesk Garden React component libraries as dependencies.
 Next, install the project's dependencies.

 To install dependencies